Chauvet-DJ/FREEDOMFLEXSTICKX4/README.md

 2. Transfer the contents of the ZIP file onto the USB-C thumb drive, making sure the only file on the drive is the software and that it’s in the root directory (not in a folder).
 3. Turn on the fixture via battery or USB-C power source
 4. Using the digital display, navigate to “Firmware Update” and press ENTER
-5. Insert USB-C thumb drive with new firmware into the DMX port and the fixture will automatically update the firmware.
+5. Insert the USB-C thumb drive with new firmware into the DMX port and the fixture will automatically update the firmware.
 6. When the display shows the CHAUVET DJ logo, you can remove the USB thumb drive.

 &nbsp;